flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 on](http://wiki.eveonline.com/en/wiki/World_On_Fire_%28Chronicle%29), wasting
 precious moments that could have been used to evacuate citizens from the doomed planet.
-Finally, the Federation Navy, assisted by the Sisters of EVE and other factions, managed to begin lifting some citizens, but not nearly enough.
+Finally, the Federation Navy, assisted by the Sisters of EVE and other factions (including, notably, the Serpentis), managed to begin lifting some citizens, but not nearly enough.
 Only 843,000 out of a population of 500 million were ultimately saved from Seyllin I.

 After such an event, of course, governments and scientists alike were eager to